practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 With that distraction out of the way, we can skip right over the `directory` code which we've seen in earlier recipes, and turn our attention to the `bash` command and its options.
-This example is far more interesting than the one we used to update Rubygems earlier, because in addition to specifying a command to execute and a `not_if` guard clause, it also does all of the following things:
+This example is far more interesting than the one we used to update RubyGems earlier, because in addition to specifying a command to execute and a `not_if` guard clause, it also does all of the following things:

-* Specifies that the command ought to be run as `root`
-* Switches the working directory to the SSL directory we created within our Nginx dir.
+* Switches the working directory to the SSL directory we created within our Nginx directory.
 * Sets the `-e` flag, which will abort the script if any command fails to run successfully.
-* Uses a service notification to tell NGinx to reload its configuration files
+* Uses a service notification to tell Nginx to reload its configuration files

 From this we see that executing shell code via a Chef recipe isn't quite the same thing as simply running some commands in a console.
 The entire surrounding